-Thank you for visiting US Digital Literacy.
+Our message: Thank you for visiting US Digital Literacy.
 Digital Literacy is important in education, the work force and generally for every internet user.
 While this site focuses on the educational side of Digital Literacy, it also provides many resources in an all in one website to help you tap into the exponential amount of resources available via the internet.
 At the bottom of each page you will find a slider of corresponding links to our favorite sites categorized by each page.
 This website is a work in progress.
 We are adding to and modifying it every day.
-Come back often!
+If you would like to subscribe for free to our blog posts and updates click this link now.
+Thanks again for supporting this site by sharing it with your friends!

 Digital and Media Literacy for Today’s Learners